bitcraze/bitcraze-website/src/products/crazyflie-2.md

 Finally we have the expansion port that allows you to easily experiment, prototype and design your own hardware.

-Take a look in the <a href="/development-overview/">Development secton</a> to get started.
+Take a look in the [Development secton](/development-overview/) to get started.

 By the way, it fun to just fly it too!
 {% endcollapse_section %}